wurstscript/WurstScript/manual.md

 By default class elements are visible everywhere.
 You can add the modifiers "private" or "protected" in front of a variable or function definition to restrict its visibility.
 Private elements can only be seen from within the class.
 Protected elements can be seen within the enclosing package.

+## Subclassing

+A class can _extend_ an other class.
+The class then inherits all the non-private functions and variables from that class and can be used anywhere where the super class can be used.

+Constructors of the class have to specify how the super class should be constructed.
+This is done using a _super_ call, which defines the arguments for the super constructor.
+There can not be any statement before this call.

+Functions inherited from super classes can be overridden in the subclass.
+Such functions have to be annotated with _override_.

+### Example

+	class Missile
+		construct(string fx, real x, real y)
+			// ...

+		function onCollide(unit u)
+			skip

+		// ...

+	// a fireball missile is a special kind of missile class FireballMissile extends Missile
+		// we construct it using a fireball fx construct(real x, real y)
+			super("Abilities\\Weapons\\RedDragonBreath\\RedDragonMissile.mdl", x, y)
+		// a fireball does some special things when it collides
+		// with a unit, so we override the onCollide method override function onCollide(unit u)
+			// create a big explosion here ;)
+			//...

 # Interfaces